The Tenants of the Vineyard

 But this time it’s two sons.
 One, the older one, the father says to him, “Go out into my vineyard.”

-But we think that, because we have it (inaudible) we can buy it some place, that we own it.
+But we think that, because we have it in our pocket or we can buy it some place, that we own it.
 We don’t own anything.

 We have something even greater though.
 We have been given this world as a gift from God to experience joy and happiness and sharing, all these things that at our best moments we dream of.

-And so this is his sons.
+And so the two sons.
 One said, “I’m not going,” and he goes.
 And the one that says, “I’m going, Father.
 I’ll do whatever you like,” and he doesn’t.

 Today’s one, though, is very sad, because you can tell, and I’ll read you the part again, you can tell Jesus…